emmettng/emmett.github.io/ml/bp.md

 > - such a natural thing
 > - $\delta^N$ with size of out of $W_N$, $f^\prime_N-1$ with size of input of $W_N$.
 > - The role of $W$ is affine transformation which would either shrink or amplify the information , such as in  [conv & trans-conv](./Convolution.md)
 > - I just need the above part.
-Why rewrite the BP all over again?....
+Why rewirte the BP all over again?....

 **The above equation `(9)` is valid for all hidden layers**